kubernetes-sigs/cluster-api/docs/book/src/security/security-guidelines.md

 # Security Guidelines for Cluster API Users

 This document compiles security best practices for using Cluster API.
+These guidelines are based on the [Cluster API Security Self-Assessment](https://github.com/kubernetes/sig-security/blob/main/sig-security-assessments/cluster-api/self-assessment.md#threat-modeling-with-stride) conducted by the Kubernetes SIG Security.
 We recommend that organizations adapt these guidelines to their specific infrastructure and security requirements to ensure safe operations.

 ## Comprehensive auditing